Max Kreminski

 2020

 Camille Miller.
-Student-led independent study project: Paper Hearts, an approachable digital game creation tool inspired by queer games and flatgames.
+Paper Hearts, an approachable digital game creation tool inspired by queer games and flatgames.

 2019